 Scholarships & Financial Aid

-There are numerous sources for scholarships related to FSC’s different communications degrees.
-This is just a partial list of Web sites that offer information on scholarships related to advertising and public relations:
+There are numerous sources for scholarships related to FSC’s communications degrees.
+Full-time status is required for most scholarships.
+This is just a partial list of websites that offer information on scholarships: